AN OVERVIEW OF THE REPRODUCTIVE PROCESS

 Following ejaculation, the semen forms a gel which provides protection for the sperm from the vagina.
 The gel is liquified within 20-30 minutes by enzymes from the prostate gland.
 This liquefaction is important to free the sperm so transportation may occur.
 The seminal plasma is left in the vagina.
 The protected sperm with the greatest motility travel through the layers of cervical mucus that guard the entrance to the uterus.

 During ovulation, this barrier becomes thinner and changes its acidity creating a friendlier environment for the sperm.
-Once the sperm have entered the uterus, contractions propel the sperm upward into the fallopian tubes.
+Once the sperm has entered the uterus, contractions propel the sperm upward into the fallopian tubes.
 The first sperm enter the tubes minutes after ejaculation.

 Egg transport begins at ovulation and ends once the egg reaches the uterus.
 Following ovulation, the fimbriated end of the fallopian tube sweeps over the ovary.
 Adhesive sites on the tube, which are located on the surface of the fimbriae, are responsible for egg pickup and movement into the tube.
 Transport through the tube requires about 30 hours.

 Once the egg arrives at a specific portion of the tube called the ampullary-isthmic junction, it rests for another 30 hours.
 Then it begins rapid descent to the uterus.
-This period of rest in the tube appears to be necessary for full development of the fertilized egg and preparation of the uterus for receipt of the egg.
+This period of rest in the tube appears to be necessary for the full development of the fertilized egg and preparation of the uterus for receipt of the egg.
 Defects in the process may increase the risk of tubal (ectopic) pregnancy.

 Once fertilization occurs, the embryo starts dividing into cells.
 There are several stages.
 However, once the embryo reaches the blastocyst stage (approximately 6 days after fertilization), it hatches out of its zona pellucida (shell) and begins the process of implantation.
 In nature, 50% of all fertilized eggs are lost before a woman’s missed menses.

-So, too, in the IVF process an embryo may begin to develop but not make it to the blastocyst stage (the first stage where those cells destined to become the fetus separate from those which will become the placenta).
+So, too, in the IVF process, an embryo may begin to develop but not make it to the blastocyst stage (the first stage where those cells destined to become the fetus separate from those which will become the placenta).
 The blastocyst may implant but not grow or the blastocyst may grow and still cease development before the two-week time at which a pregnancy can be detected.
 The receptivity of the uterus and the health of the embryo are important for the implantation process.